kor-ui/kor-docs/src/assets/docs/theming/shadows/index.md

 Using css properties, shadows can be modified or removed completely for theming purposes.

----

-## Changing shadow color and size

-Kor uses the css [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) property to style the components.

-The default value, as shown below, represents from left to right:
+Kor uses the css [`box-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) property to style the components.
+The default value shown below represents (from left to right):

 ```css
 * {